8 Reasons Why Your Baby Isn’t Sleeping Through the Night

 #5 Baby needs a different, more consistent sleep routine

 Having a consistent, reliable bedtime routine is one of the more underrated components of good sleep.
-It serves as a cue that the next nap or bedtime is coming and prepares their little bodies to more easily fall asleep.
+It’s so simple to implement and serves as a cue that the next nap or bedtime is coming and prepares their little bodies to more easily fall asleep.

-I don’t know about you, but I have a pretty consistent bedtime routine as an adult - always check door locks downstairs and make sure the dishes are done before heading up to the bathroom to do my skincare routine, brush my teeth, and say good night to my son.
+I don’t know about you, but I have a pretty consistent bedtime routine as an adult - I always check door locks downstairs and make sure the dishes are done before heading up to the bathroom to do my skincare routine, brush my teeth, and say good night to my high schooler (and mentally wish goodnight to my college kid 😉).
 Then I arrange pillows and pull out the Kindle for a few minutes of reading.
 I do that every night and if I don’t, it feels a bit off.

 When you do the same routine with your child every single night, it helps make falling asleep at bedtime easier because you’re priming them for sleep with the calming routine.